 - Subtle piping rather than heavy tufting

-- A higher leg profile to feel “designed” without adding bulk
+- A higher leg profile that feels designed without adding bulk

 If you want to soften a modern room

-- Choose a track arm but switch to a textured fabric
+- Choose a track arm and switch to a more textured fabric

 - Add rounded accent chairs

-- Use warm wood and layered textiles to counterbalance the sofa’s geometry
+- Use warmer woods and layered textiles to balance the geometry

 Blend the Sofa Into Your Room Without Over-Matching

-A cohesive room usually has a clear anchor and supporting players.
+A cohesive room usually has a clear anchor and supporting pieces that do not all say the exact same thing.

 - Let the sofa carry the main style message

-- Repeat one or two cues elsewhere (wood tone, metal finish, or a fabric texture)
+- Repeat one or two cues elsewhere, such as wood tone, metal finish, or texture

-- Vary at least one element (shape, texture, or era) to keep the room from feeling like a showroom set
+- Vary at least one element—shape, texture, or era—so the room does not feel like a showroom set

-A practical example: a tailored tuxedo sofa can look less rigid when paired with a round coffee table and softer textiles.
-A casual slipcovered sofa can feel intentional when paired with structured lighting and one sharp-edged side table.
+A practical example: a tailored tuxedo sofa can feel less rigid with a round coffee table and softer textiles.
+A casual slipcovered sofa can still look intentional next to structured lighting and one sharper-edged side table.

 Action Summary